semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 ![All blocks running](./figures/04-all-blocks1.png){ width=40% }

 Yeah, despite only one of the projects has changed, all the blocks are running.
-This is… not optimal.
-For a big monorepo with hundreds of projects, that’s a lot of wasted hours, with added boredom and axiety for software developers.
-The good news is that this is a perfect fit for trying out change-based execution.
+For a big monorepo with hundreds of projects, that’s a lot restless hours of waiting accumulated every  week.
+We can do better.

 Open the workflow editor again.
 Pick one of the blocks and open the **skip/run conditions** section.
 Add some change criteria: